-AOL (NYS: AOL) didn't hit the Street's expectations last quarter, but investors hope it will rebound this quarter.
-The company will unveil its latest earnings on Wednesday.
+AOL (NYS: AOL) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Tuesday.
 AOL is a global Web services company whose business consists of online content, products, and services that it offers to consumers, publishers, and advertisers.
-[Disclosure: AOL is the parent of DailyFinance.com.]

-Most CAPS All-Stars are skeptical of AOL prospects, with 74.1% assigning it an underperform rating.
-Like the All-Stars, the community is also not a fan of AOL with 65.5% giving it underperform rating.
-Fools are skeptical of AOL and haven't been shy with their opinions lately, logging 123 posts in the past 30 days.
+Most CAPS All-Stars are skeptical of AOL's prospects, with 64.4% assigning it an underperform rating.
+Like the All-Stars, the community is also not a fan of AOL with 68.2% awarding it underperform rating.
+Fools are skeptical of AOL and haven't been shy with their opinions lately, logging 107 posts in the past 30 days.
 AOL's bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

 For all our AOL-specific analysis, including earnings and beyond, add AOL to My Watchlist.